Our Approach to Engagement

 Be a Scholarship Review Team Member

-Volunteers are needed each spring to review MAC Scholar Athlete and Loprinzi scholarship applications.
+Volunteers are needed each spring to review Loprinzi and MAC Scholar Athlete scholarship applications.
 Review team members are trained and supported as they review applications individually with an online system.
-Then the teams come together in person for deliberation meetings to select a finalist from each of the 30 high schools in the Portland metro area.
+Then the teams come together in-person for deliberation meetings to select a finalist from each of the 30 high schools in the Portland metro area.

 We get started in February and March with informational meetings and training sessions.
-As the scholarship deadlines happen in March and April, the deliberations begin in April and May.
+As the scholarship deadlines happen in March and April, the deliberation meetings occur in April and May.

 Learn more about our scholarship programs and fill out the interest form to get started today.